AdobeDocs/experience-manager-core-components.en/help/components/image.md

 The Image Component features adaptive image selection and responsive behavior with lazy loading for the page visitor as well as easy image placement for the content author.

-When [support for Dynamic Media](#dynamic-media) is enabled, the content author can use the [edit dialog](#edit-dialog) to edit the image asset and apply a smart crop.
+The content author can use the [edit dialog](#edit-dialog) to edit the image asset such as applying a crop or rotating the image.

 The image widths and additional settings can be defined by the template author in the [design dialog](#design-dialog).
 The content editor can upload or select assets in the [configure dialog.](#configure-dialog)